liqd/adhocracy3/CODING_STYLE_GUIDELINE.rst

     3. Use a hanging indent

 * Referring to other commits can be done by using their hash ID.
+Be aware that the hash ID changes on rebase.

 Descriptive summary prefix keywords are encouraged, but there is no